Borrow from our libraries

 - at the Service Desk

-- through the return chute (near the Service Desk)
+- through the return chute (near the Service Desk or near the entrances to libraries/campuses)

 - via the prepaid postal bag (supplied with your delivery)